Alexmhack/telegram_chatbot/README.md

 Once you've visited this URL, you should see a message from your Bot sent to the chat conversation which says "TestReply".

+By using the requests module from python we can use the urls from telegram api to access the messages and send messages and many more things.